 It’s a great to know that it doesn’t require a lot of effort for people to receive these benefits.
 As little as 30 minutes of physical activity, 5 days per week, can be enough for many adults to experience the health benefits of exercise.

-Can you exercise too much?
+Is it possible to exercise too much?

 Too much exercise is a real possibility.
 A Danish study published in 2015 followed 1,098 healthy joggers and 3,950 healthy non-joggers.
 The study found that the light to moderate joggers had a lower mortality rate than sedentary non-joggers.
 However, strenuous joggers had a mortality rate statistically similar to the non-jogging control group.
 The study found that there was a jogging ‘sweet spot’ of 1 to 2.4 hours per week.